 In August this year, governments and stakeholders will gather for the second part of the fifth session of the Intergovernmental Negotiating Committee to develop an international legally binding instrument on plastic pollution, including in the marine environment (INC-5.2).
 As the negotiations advance, governments will need to ensure the treaty reflects human health considerations as well as the challenges of effective implementation.

-This event will aim to answer questions about human health as a central issue for the plastics treaty, the range and depth of multisectoral cooperation that will be needed to implement the treaty, and how health sector stakeholders can support implementation of the treaty.
+This event, co-hosted by the International Geneva Global Health Platform and University of Portsmouth's Revolution Plastics Institute, will aim to answer questions about human health as a central issue for the plastics treaty, the range and depth of multisectoral cooperation that will be needed to implement the treaty, and how health sector stakeholders can support implementation of the treaty.

 A growing body of evidence demonstrates a wide range of adverse impacts to human health associated with plastics and plastic pollution.
 Harmful health effects arise across the full life cycle of plastics, including during the production, use and waste phases, and disproportionately impact populations that are economically and politically marginalized.